smessiah777/easybank/README.md

 Built a React page to showcase the following:

-- My ability to build a client UI based of a designers mockup.
+- My ability to build a client UI based on a designer's mockup.
 - My ability to use React and NextJS React framework.
 - The results of jumping back into using Sass and SCSS but this time within NextJS.